180254/ile/ile_shellyscraper/README.md

 # ile-shellyscraper

-Collect data from Shelly devices, insert them into QuestDB and visualize data in Grafana.
+Collect data from Shelly devices, insert them into QuestDB, and visualize them in Grafana.

 Supported devices: